Taxation of international executives

 Are there capital gains tax exceptions in Sri Lanka?
 If so, please discuss?

-Capital gains are out of scope
+As of now, capital gains are out of scope.

-Capital gains are out of scope.
+As of now, capital gains are out of scope.

 What are the general deductions from income allowed in Sri Lanka?